debian-pi/raspbian-ua-netinst/README.md

     ip_broadcast=0.0.0.0
     ip_gateway=0.0.0.0
     ip_nameservers=
+    online_config= # URL to extra config that will be executed after installer-config.txt

 All of the configuration options should be clear.
 You can override any of these in your _installer-config.txt_.
 The time server is only used during installation and is for _rdate_ which doesn't support the NTP protocol.